nodesman/couchbase-mobile-portal/md-docs/_14/guides/sync-gateway/accelerator.md

     Again, if you are following this guide with an existing system already running, your configuration may differ slightly.

+    Note that Sync Gateway Accelerator doesn't provide further scalability to deployments that use bucket shadowing.
+Bucket shadowing is being deprecated in 1.4 and will be removed in an upcoming version of Couchbase Mobile (2.x).

 ### Sync Gateway Accelerator

 1. Download Sync Gateway Accelerator from the [Couchbase Downloads page](http://www.couchbase.com/nosql-databases/downloads#couchbase-mobile).